yegor256/blog/_drafts/oss.md

   caption: ...
 ---

-Here is a short list of common cortesy rules in open source software development.
-Actually, not only there, but they are most visible when you do GitHub-based coding.
-I strongly believe than sooner or later all programming will be open source and these rules will apply to everybody.
-Thus, starting following them now, no matter whether you are an active Apache contributor or a happy owner of "Java for Dummies" book, will make sense.
+Here is a short list of common courtesy rules for open source software development.
+Actually, they apply elsewhere also, but they are most visible when you do GitHub-based coding.
+I strongly believe that sooner or later all programming will be open source and these rules will apply to everybody.
+Consequently, it makes sense to start following them now, whether you are an active Apache contributor or a happy owner of the "Java for Dummies" book.

 <!--more-->